 |Machine name||previous name (CAC)||tmux||vim||Matlab||STATA||OXMetrics||SAS||Intel Compilers||NAG Fortran Lib||NAG Fortran Compiler|

 * - installed but user-supplied license (in home directory) is required to use it

-NOTE about MATLAB: MATLAB installations are now in the process of being updated.
-The goal is to have the latest 'a' version installed on all machines, and additionally up to three previous 'a' versions available on cbsuecco02-06.
+NOTE about MATLAB versions: The goal is to have the latest 'a' version installed on all machines, and additionally up to two previous 'a' versions available on cbsuecco02-06.

-At present, the default MATLAB version is R2019a on all machines except cbsuecco06 where R2020a is now the default.
-To use a specific (non-default) version of MATLAB (available only on cbsuecco02-06), modify your search PATH by running
+At present, the default MATLAB version is R2022a on all machines.
+To use a specific non-default version of MATLAB (available only on cbsuecco02-06), modify your search PATH by running

 replacing 'XXXX' with the desired year.
 You can add the export command above to your .bashrc file to have the PATH modified automatically upon login.